 They’ve been competing in a crowded market ever since, and they’ve managed to elbow out some space for themselves thanks to their ability to release simple and timeless collections.
 They do basics as well as anybody, but when they swing for the fences with a bold piece, like this denim shirt, it’s almost always a home run.

-The Cody utilises 6.5 oz. denim made from Zimbabwe cotton.
+The Cody (the lightest shirt on this list) utilises 6.5 oz. denim made from Zimbabwe cotton.
 It’s as soft as it is light, and it feels as good as it looks (which is saying a lot).
 The buffalo horn front yoke and the rounded and slanted pockets make this a piece that captures attention immediately and holds onto it for dear life.
-It may be pre-faded, but we’ll forgive you if you make this shirt the centrepiece in your summer rotation.

 - 6.5 oz.
 Japanese denim